information-sharing-networks/signalsd/README.md

 ...
 ```

-alternatively, you can use docker compose to run the same commands inside the app container individually:
+alternatively, you can use docker compose to run the same commands inside the app container:

 ```bash
 # Generate API docs